Basic usage

 wb resource update ec2 --id=<ec2-id> --new-metadata=idle-timeout-seconds=<autostop-time>

-Note: Make sure to replace <compute-engine-id> and <ec2-id> with the desired computing service ID.
-Replace <autostop-time> with the desired idle time.
+Note: Make sure to replace <instance-name> and <ec2-id> with the desired computing service ID.
+Replace <autostop-time> with the desired idle time in seconds.
 This should be a whole number.

 Set gcloud credentials